This post about healthy eating habits is the second part to last week’s 10 Ways To Keep Fit In Your 40s post.

 When I’ve got back on track with my diet after a long period of too many unhealthy foods and bad habits, I always enjoy my food so much more.
 I’ve taken the time to prepare foods that are delicious, full of goodness and so much more colourful than all the carb-heavy processed foods (I call it “brown food”) that we think are so appealing.

-So while I’m not suggesting foods to eat or recipes to try, I simply want to make the point that it’s about attitude.
+So while I’m not suggesting foods to eat or recipes to try, I simply want to make the point that it’s so much about attitude.
 In fact, I could have written this post in one sentence flat: Get your head in the right place by changing your attitude – but that needed a little explanation!
-If you would like some actual food inspiration, there are two blogs I can thoroughly recommend: Keeping Healthy Getting Stylish by Laura, who writes healthy living articles mixed with fashion and beauty; and Hungry, Healthy, Happy written by the inspirational Dannii, who lost 98lbs and now blogs about recipes, health and weight loss tips.
+If you would like some actual food inspiration, there are two platforms I can thoroughly recommend: @cook.vegetarian by plant-based nutritionist Luba Pavia, who (unsurprisingly) posts delicious vegetarian and vegan recipes, and Hungry, Healthy, Happy written by the inspirational Dannii, who lost 98lbs and now blogs about recipes, health and weight loss tips.

 I hope you’ve enjoyed this two-part series, and that the tips have helped you decide to make changes for the better.
 Let me know what you found helpful, and do please share your own tips that have helped you say NO to that second chocolate doughnut…!